department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/individual-unemployability.md

 You may be able to get disability benefits if:

-  - You have at least 1 service-connected disability rated at 60% or more disabling, or 2 or more service-connected disabilities—with at least 1 rated at 40% or more disabling and a combined rating of 70% or more, **and**
+  - You have at least 1 service-connected disability rated at 60% or more disabling, or 2 or more service-connected disabilities—with at least 1 rated at 40% or more disabling and a combined rating of 70% or more—**and**
   - You can't hold down a steady job that supports you financially (substantially gainful employment) because of your service-connected disability.
 Odd jobs (marginal employment), don't count.

 **Note:** In exceptional cases, like needing to be in the hospital often, you may be able to qualify at a lower disability rating.